Skip to content

 Loss & Training

 No gradient-based training is involved.
-The optimization objective is the aggregation of privacy and utility scores (e.g., their mean), with multi-objective trade-offs handled via Pareto selection.
-The evolutionary budget is \(B = 1500\) LLM forward passes, with early-stopping patience \(n = 5\).
+The optimization objective is the aggregation of privacy and utility scores (e.g., mean), with multi-objective trade-offs managed via Pareto selection.
+The evolution budget is \(B=1500\) LLM forward passes with a plateau patience of \(n=5\).

 Key Experimental Results